tczhangzhi/Alarm-Clock/README.md

 ## Usage

-Navigate to the IP address: 8080, for example, http://localhost:8080/.
-You will see the following interface.
+We provide an online version: https://alarm-clock-pink.vercel.app/.
+You can follow the steps below to use it:

-* Set the duration for the total length of the presentation, for example, 15 minutes * 60 = 900 seconds.
+* Set the duration for the total length of the presentation; for example, 15 minutes * 60 = 900 seconds.
 Set a reminder time, such as at the 14th minute.

 * Click Restart to begin the countdown.
 Click Stop Alarm Clock to stop the timer or the alarm sound.

 * When the reminder time is reached, a "ding-dong" sound will play for about 1 second, designed to minimize disturbance.
-After the presentation time has elapsed, a gentle stop music will play for a longer duration.
+After the presentation time has elapsed, a gentle stop music will play for a

 ## Development